 QUOTE: “Women enable success.”
 Muhtar Kent, CEO of Coca Cola

-It is with happiness & honor that I announce THE DAVOS CEO CHALLENGE Award Winners for 2016.
+It am delighted to announce THE DAVOS CEO CHALLENGE Award Winners for 2016.
 I also have a special announcement which is: The Davos Challenge will now become THE DAVOS CEO PLEDGE for 2016-2017.
 This has always been my goal on how we will inspire other CEOs.
 Anchoring this Pledge, I am asking CEOs to commit to bring two or more female delegates to World Economic Forum 2017 and to ask other CEOs to follow their lead.
 I am also asking all Female CEOs to bring at least one other female delegate (a must have).
 With these two actions, I believe that within three years, we will achieve 30% Women at World Economic Forum.
 If you would like to participate or sponsor The Davos CEO Pledge, please contact Executive Coach Sandra Rupp at www.parthenonadvisors.com I invite all CEOs to interview with me on camera.
 Follow Tweets @ExecCareerCoach I have met the nicest leaders on Twitter and YouTube.
 And now Click to Meet my Heroes:

 I was really excited that World Economic Forum had for the first time 3 of 6 Female Co-Chairs this year (a record 50% Women)!
 Many thanks to my CEOs, FT Alphaville, WSJ, Fast Company, Forbes as well as my favorite Thinkers 50 colleagues as I put my heart & soul into this project over the last two plus years.
-My Davos CEO Challenge 2016 was to five of my Favorite CEOs, and here are our exciting results (additional data at Quartz website).
+My Davos CEO Challenge 2016 was to five of my Favorite CEOs (data at Quartz website).

 Coca Cola: 2 Female Delegates of 5 =40% Women (more than his major competitor and up from 0 last year) Many thanks Muhtar Kent!